-Prerequisite(s): PSYC 101, PSYC 301, PSYC 302, or permission of insructor.
+Prerequisite(s): PSYC 101, 301, 302, and junior or senior status as psychology major, or permission of instructor.
 Notes: Offered in fall and spring.

 471, 472.
 Undergraduate Research in Psychology (1) (2).

 Participate as co-experimenter in on-going research programs or perform guided individual research.
 Prerequisite(s): Prior approval by an assigned faculty member and the Department Chair and PSYC101.
 Notes: Offered in fall, spring and summer.